Home |

 go surfing.

-with surf carrier for guests who want one.
-I grab my board
+scooter with surf carrier for guests who want one.
+I grab my

-from the rack, downstairs in the villa, go out the back to the
+board from the rack, downstairs in the villa, go out the back

-parking area, hop on the scooter and head off, generally to
+to the parking area, hop on the scooter and head off,

-T-Land, although occasionally to Boa.
-I enjoy the ride
+generally to T-Land, although occasionally to Boa.
+I

-through the villages of Tunggaoen, Oenggaut, Nemberala and
+enjoy the ride through the villages of Tunggaoen, Oenggaut and

-Sedeoen.
-It's only a ten minute ride but I normally pass
+Nemberala.
+It's only a ten minute ride but I normally

-a variety of animals roaming freely and locals going about
+pass a variety of animals roaming freely and locals going

-their business.
-The Rotenese are generally very friendly
+about their business.
+The Rotenese are generally very

-people and I usually get a few smiles or waves along the
+friendly people and I usually get a few smiles or waves along

-way.
-Depending on the time of day, there can be large
+the way.
+Depending on the time of day, there can be

-numbers of children walking or riding to school - no parents'
+large numbers of children walking or riding to school - no

-school run here!
-I read a travel article on Rote in an
+parents' school run here!
+I read a travel article on

-Australian paper in which the journalist said that the
+Rote in an Australian paper in which the journalist said that

 seeing if they can high-five with the Bule (white person) on a